 You’d be surprised how little freedom you have when you start making gobs of money.
 You take jobs you don’t like to pay for things you don’t need.
 You have an apartment in London you’ve only been to twice.
 Even though you pay some clever men to manage your money (hi Ira, hi Mike), you constantly feel like you’re on the brink of bankruptcy.
 (This is funny because I read in US Weekly that you made $20 million dollars on that last movie.)
 Forget about swimming in your money like Scrooge McDuck: you only ever see a tenth of what the tabloids report.

 Speaking of tabloids, they are your life now.
 You are followed around by photographers, every day, because you are a celebrity.
 And you hang out with celebrities.
 Sounds cool, but it’s really just like hanging out with rich teenagers, and we already did that in high school, remember?

 You aren’t just a performer.
 You are part of the lives of people who think they know you, who believe they love you.
 Every day you reassure citizens while they hyperventilate in your presence.
 It’s not their fault that your characters are so well-written.
 As you tell them to “breathe, it’s OK,” you can’t help but feel a twinge of guilt for having this power over them.

-And that’s the ones that love you.
+And that’s only the ones that love you.
 Your detractors are not shy about their feelings either.
 I remember complaining about how much email I got.
 Now you get 40 times that volume in hate mail.
 You say you won’t read it, but every now and then you do.
-You say it doesn’t bother you, but it does.
+You say it doesn’t bother you, but of course it does.

 You start replacing the people that love you with folks that sort of like you.
-But they are famous and you are flattered by their attention.
+But hey, they are famous and you are flattered by their attention.
 Or they have access to other people you want to have access to because of their access, et cetera.
 Eventually, your friends discover that they no longer have access to you.
 And they will give up.